Angeliki-Ch/AUEB/README.md

-# AUEB
+#AUEB assignments in Engineering Big Data Systems

-AUEB assignments in Engineering Big Data Systems
+Visitors' Traffic to the museums of the entire Greek territory during the year 2014

-Names: Karampatsos Stasinos
+Names: Karampatsos Stasinos,
        Chatzimoschou Angeliki

 This is an interactive graph presenting the visitors' traffic to every museum in Greece, conscerning the year 2014.